 Slow Living in Taitung

 Due to its advantageous location, the Luye Highland offers excellent views of the highland area and beautiful scenery along Beinan River, making it the greatest place to do air activities in eastern Taiwan.
 The best time to visit the Luye Highland is from June to August when the annual hot air balloon festival takes place.
-It is highly recommended that you have a hot air balloon ride to fly up high, enjoy the breathtaking vista of the East Rift Valley, and feel the excitement as your journey begins.
+It is highly recommended that you have a hot air balloon ride to fly up high, enjoy the breathtaking vista of the East Longitudinal Valley, and feel the excitement as your journey begins.

 Situated in the northern suburbs of Taitung City, the Liji Badlands by Beinan River is also known as the Liji Moon World.
 The area comprises the "Liji Melange," which is regarded as a geological national treasure in Taitung.

 The Liji Melange is composed of mudstones formed from deposits of very fine-grained clay particles.
 Because mudstones have low porosity and low permeability, the striking badlands scenery takes shape.
 You can walk along the walkway to take a close look at the Liji Badlands as if you are visiting an exhibit pavilion featuring the history of geology which would be very impressive.

 Surrounded by rice paddies swaying on both sides, Mr. Brown Avenue is a small country road in Chishang Township.
 A series of commercials for Mr. Brown Coffee made the road incredibly famous and therefore received another nickname, the "Green Road of Paradise."